Population: 14,500. Elevation: 750 m (2,460 ft).

 Note: Information on this page Harriman lifted from his guidebook.

-(This guide will be updated and placed within our newly published Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook out this summer.)
+(This guide will be updated and placed within our new Self-guided Munich, Ludwig’s Castles & Hitler’s Eagle’s Nest guidebook that is in the works.)